Top Wooded & Timberland Buyers in California

 Specific costs for 2025 include:

 • Transfer Tax: The base state/county rate is $1.10 per $1,000 ($0.55 per $500) of the sale price.
-However, "charter cities" like Oakland and Berkeley charge significantly more, with rates reaching as high as $15 to $25 per $1,000.
+“Charter cities” like Oakland and Berkeley may impose significantly higher local transfer taxes, with rates reaching $15 to $25 per $1,000.

 • Title Insurance & Escrow Fees: Sellers customarily pay for the Owner’s Title Policy, which typically costs 0.5% to 1% of the sale price.